Gabisonfire/deckster/docs/custom_plugins.md

 touch ~/deckster/deckster-plugins/gabisonfire/random.py
 ```

+Available imports can be viewed [in the API Reference section](api/common/index.md)

 ```python
 # This import is required to update the label/display of a key
 from deckster.common.core import update_key_image, update_label_display